 - Latest Arduino IDE from official website

-- RF Explorer 3G+ Arduino library: download from this link or visit the GITHUB site
+- RF Explorer 3G+ Arduino library: download from the GITHUB site

 The RF Explorer 3G+ IoT libraries for Arduino are high performance, native Arduino libraries you can use in your projects.
 Library is free, open source code you can also modify for your own needs.

 The library is in constant development so you may want to check the latest available version.

 - Decompress the zip file and copy the contents to the standard Arduino libraries folder location, typically c:\Program Files(x86)\Arduino\libraries in Windows.